dureuill/sc/README.md

 }
 ```

-OK, so let's explain this definition: sc contains a mutable reference to a
+Let's explain this definition: sc contains a mutable reference to a
 `Sc<T>` with lifetime `'sc`, that we will use to tell our Sc that its reference
 expired.
 But what is this ghastly sight: `PhantomData`?
 It is a struct that we use to